 Looking for cheap plugins?
 You’ve come to the right spot.
-You don’t have to spend hundreds of dollars to get great sounds, and that starts with ARCADE, which has a free 30-day trial.
-We’ve compiled a list of our five favorite plugins under $50 that work seamlessly with ARCADE.
+You don’t have to spend hundreds of dollars to get great sounds, and that starts with Arcade, which new users can try for free!
+We’ve compiled a list of our five favorite plugins under $50 that work seamlessly with Arcade.

 From vinyl simulation to sequence generators, these cheap plugins add an extra layer of oomph to your track.
 So the next time you’re in a production session or creating the next big sound, do it with adaptive options that won’t break the bank.

 Riffer by Audiomodern is a plugin and iOS app that generates sequences and riffs.
 The sequel to Random Riff Generator, Riffer is compatible with practically anything that accepts a MIDI signal (like synths and drum machines).
 Try using it with Arcade — bring tasty grooves or melodies to life by simply holding down a single key.

 When using any kind of arp or riff generator with Arcade, set the scale to C major/A minor (only white keys).
 This ensures that every note generated from your device will trigger a loop in Arcade.

 2. DAW LP ($40)

 Some producers love the flexibility and convenience of digital, but there are others who embrace the warmth that’s inherent with analog.
 DAW LP by Klevgränd is a vinyl player simulation plugin with countless fine-tuning possibilities.
 Pair it with Arcade to simulate the low-frequency hum, crackle, and amp noise that give songs a uniquely vintage vibe.